Abdullah-dev0/texttalk/README.md

 - 📤 Intuitive Drag n’ Drop Uploads
 - ✨ Instant Loading States
 - 🔧 Modern Data Fetching Using tRPC & Zod
-- 🧠 LangChain for Infinite AI Memory
+- 🧠 Vercel Ai sdk for Infinite AI Memory
 - 🌲 Pinecone as our Vector Storage
 - 📊 Prisma as our ORM
 - 🔤 100% written in TypeScript